TheFlugeler/AS-Coursework---Joshua-Coulter/README.md

 # AS Coursework - Joshua Coulter

-This is is a simple music quiz with a leaderboard and quiz personalisation
+This is a simple Music Quiz for AS SSD